rdiverdi/ROSexample/tutorials.md

 # Tutorial Guide
 This page is a guide through the ROS tutorials.
 It links out to each of the tutorials, but also includes a short comment about them to help you get through the tutorials efficiently.

-Note: This guide links to all of the ROS *Indigo*
+Note: This guide links to ROS *Indigo* tutorials

 ## contents
 - [Initial Setup](#initial-setup-tutorials)